-Kensa’s Shared Ground Loop Arrays (SGLs) are a form of ultra-low temperature Heat Network for use with Kensa Shoebox ground source heat pumps or Evo heat pumps inside each dwelling.
+Kensa’s Shared Ground Loop Arrays (SGLAs) are a form of ultra-low temperature Heat Network for use with Kensa Shoebox ground source heat pumps or Evo heat pumps inside each dwelling.

 Mimicking a traditional gas framework, a series of ground arrays, typically boreholes, are linked together to form a shared ground loop array acting as a heat energy source to multiple properties (District Heating) or multiple occupancy buildings (Communal Heating).

-The shared ground loop system circulates throughout the building at ambient temperatures (-5°C to 20°C), transferring low grade heat energy from the ground to individual Shoebox ground source heat pumps located inside each individual dwelling.
+The shared ground loop system transfers ambient temperature low grade heat energy from the ground (-5°C to 20°C) to individual Kensa ground source heat pumps located inside each individual dwelling.

-Each Shoebox ground source heat pump then upgrades the ground’s heat energy to provide independently controllable heat and hot water to the property.
+Each Kensa ground source heat pump then upgrades the ground’s heat energy to provide independently controllable heat and hot water to the property.

 Benefits: In Detail